cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/inspecting-paired-samples-taxa-analysis.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-10-11 at 16.37.16.png" alt=""><figcaption></figcaption></figure>

-The outcomes enable researchers to recognize taxa that exhibit notable changes in abundance across timepoints, and to determine whether these changes are associated with group affiliations.
-In the following sections, we will demonstrate how to visualize features of interest from the differential abundance analysis, or other specific features, using various methods.
+The results enable researchers to recognize taxa that exhibit notable changes in abundance across time points, and to determine whether these changes differ by group.
+In the following sections, we will demonstrate how to visualize taxa of interest such as those from the differential abundance analysis using various visualization tools.

-In the analysis of large-scale microbiome datasets, it's often necessary to concentrate on a subset of taxa that are either most abundant or exhibit significant variability.
-This focus is facilitated by two parameters, `top.k.plot` and `top.k.func`, which are particularly useful when creating boxplot visualizations.

-To include a description of the custom function within the context of the `top.k.plot` parameter, you can modify the paragraph as follows:

-The `top.k.plot` parameter specifies the maximum number of taxa to be displayed in visualizations.
-For instance, setting it to 10 means only the top 10 taxa, as determined by the criteria specified in `top.k.func`, will be visualized.
-The `top.k.func` parameter offers several predefined choices:

-* `"mean"`: Highlights taxa with the highest average abundances spread across samples.
-* `"sd"`: Selects taxa with the greatest variability (standard deviation) across samples, useful for identifying taxa with notable differences under varying conditions.
-* `"prevalence"`: Chooses taxa with the highest occurrence across samples, targeting those most consistently present.
-* Custom function: Users can input their own function to rank taxa based on a numeric vector it returns when applied to the abundance matrix.
-This allows for custom criteria beyond "mean", "sd", or "prevalence".

-Additionally, `top.k.func` can accept a custom function defined by the user.
-This function should take a matrix of taxa abundances as input and return a numeric vector of values.
-By using a custom function, researchers can apply unique criteria to rank and select taxa based on specialized research questions or distinct patterns of interest.
-The top taxa, according to the output of this custom function or the predefined options, will then be selected for visualization up to the number specified by `top.k.plot`.

-This tailored approach ensures that the visualizations are most relevant to the user's specific analytical needs and research focus.

-These parameters are integral to our next topic of discussion: boxplot visualization analyses for individual taxa.
-We introduce two functions for this purpose, `generate_taxa_indiv_boxplot_long()` and `generate_taxa_boxplot_long()`.

-Before delving into these functions, it's worth noting the `transform` parameter.
-It's a string indicating the transformation to apply to the axis when plotting.
-The options include:

-* `"identity"`: No transformation (default)
-* `"sqrt"`: Square root transformation
-* `"log"`: Logarithmic transformation.
-Zeros are replaced with half of the minimum non-zero value for each taxon before log transformation.

-Additionally, three other parameters play significant roles in these functions:

-First, we look at `generate_taxa_indiv_boxplot_long()`:
+First, let us look at `generate_taxa_indiv_boxplot_long()`:

 ```r
 generate_taxa_indiv_boxplot_long(